 Tribune Co. begins its last big court fight today, one of two steps remaining before the publisher exits bankruptcy into a newspaper market where values have dropped by half.

 After more than three years, the company is in the final months of its bankruptcy case in Wilmington, Delaware.
 When it leaves court protection it will have new owners, including Tribune’s senior lenders JPMorgan Chase & Co.
-(JPM), and hedge funds Oaktree Capital Management LP, and Angelo, Gordon & Co.
+(JPM:US), and hedge funds Oaktree Capital Management LP, and Angelo, Gordon & Co.

 Should they decide to sell some of Tribune’s assets they will confront a newspaper market that’s beset by lower circulation and advertising prices and increased Internet competition, analysts said.
 Tribune owns the Los Angeles Times, the Chicago Tribune, television and radio stations in both those markets and investments in cable channels.

 “The real issue for newspapers is we simply have too many of them,” said investment banker Marshall Sonenshine, head of Sonenshine Partners LLC in New York, in an interview.
 Sonenshine arranged the $139 million sale of the Philadelphia Inquirer and its sister paper, the Daily News, while they were in bankruptcy.

 Under Tribune’s reorganization plan, the company will leave bankruptcy with all of its assets.
 Tribune and its senior lenders have not said what, if anything, they will sell after bankruptcy.

 Chicago-based Tribune is trying for the second time to win approval of a reorganization plan that settles legal claims against the senior lenders that funded the company’s 2007 buyout, which critics said left the television and newspaper company insolvent.
 Objectors include hedge fund Aurelius Capital Management and other investors that hold pre-buyout debt who are being repaid less than the senior lenders.